Jacques Desoubrie

-Jacques Desoubrie (1922 – 1949) was a double agent who worked for the Gestapo during the German occupation of France and Belgium during World War II.
-He infiltrated resistance groups, such as the Comet Line, and was responsible for the arrest of several leaders and more than 100 members of organizations (called "lines" or "reseau") helping Allied airmen who had been shot down or crash-landed to evade German capture and escape occupied Europe.
+Jacques Desoubrie (22 October 1922 – 20 December 1949) was a double agent who worked for the Gestapo during the German occupation of France and Belgium during World War II.
+He infiltrated resistance groups, such as the Comet Line, and was responsible for the arrest of several leaders and more than 100 members of organizations (called "lines" or "reseau").
+The lines helped Allied airmen who had been shot down or crash-landed to evade German capture and escape occupied Europe.
 After the war he was tried, convicted, and executed in France.

 Early life

 Desoubrie was born out-of-wedlock 22 October 1922 in Luingne (Mouscron), Belgium.
 His father was a Belgian doctor, Raymond Desoubrie and his mother, Zoe Note, abandoned him at an early age.
 He grew up with the doctor in Tourcoing, a French city on the border with Belgium.
 He trained to be an electrician.